calebkleveter/Tutorials/persisting-data-in-vapor-3/README.md

 This provider handles operations such as creating tables in our database when we boot the application.

-Below where you initialize `DatabaseConfig`, we need to create a `PostgreSQLDatabaseConfig` it to the databases:
+Below where you initialize `DatabaseConfig`, we need to create a `PostgreSQLDatabaseConfig` and add it to the databases configuration.
+The Postgres configuration takes in a `username` argument.
+The value you pass in should be the result of running `whoami` in the terminal:

 https://gist.github.com/calebkleveter/2b6a335f07ef0c89fa3805fb542796a1